slamdata/purescript-jtable/README.md

 # purescript-jtable

-A small but powerful Purescript library to render heterogeneous arrays of JSON into HTML nodes that display multi-dimensional tables.
-The rendering degrades gracefully for flat data (to ordinary tables).
+A small but powerful Purescript library to render arbitrary JSON into HTML tables.

 Turn this: